 Digital Health Age: How a data gathering service aims to make people health championsHealthChampion | 10.01.2019

 Ian Bolland spoke to Terrence Ryan, CEO and founder of HealthChampion.
 The company looks to gather health data from apps, medical devices and wearables, and give consumers tools to use their EHRs to monitor, manage and optimise their health.

-I have spent a few decades building companies and solutions around health data.
+Tell us about HealthChampion.
+Where did the idea come from?I have spent a few decades building companies and solutions around health data.
 The idea for HealthChampion came out of my realisation that the huge issues plaguing the healthcare system can only be solved when we put the consumer back at the centre of the equation.
 The more I dug into this, the more I realised that no-one has come close to solving the problem.
 Despite all the marketing material out there that suggests otherwise, very few healthcare companies are actually focused on the consumer or the patient.
 At the same time, laws like FHIR (HL7 Fast Healthcare Interoperability Resources) were being passed to empower and protect consumers’ health data, while smartphones, wearables and other technology were digitising health.
 Beyond that, nearly everyone I talk to has a personal anecdote to share about their own frustrations with the way the health system is currently structured.
 I saw the convergence of these elements as a clear signal that the market was ripe for a company like HealthChampion.

-Absolutely.
+Do you need access to various databases in order to gather the health data you require?Absolutely.
 We are currently in the process of integrating with other digital health disruptors and will probably be integrated with around 20 core digital health systems.

-No. I’ve led many companies that have had to meet rigorous security standards like HIPAA and HITRUST protocol, and can say that this is one of the benefits of starting a company right now.
+Are there any security challenges you have faced?No. I’ve led many companies that have had to meet rigorous security standards like HIPAA and HITRUST protocol, and can say that this is one of the benefits of starting a company right now.
 As a young, nimble company, we are unencumbered with the legacy systems and tools that are more vulnerable to hackers.
 Five years ago we might have faced more security challenges, but it is to our advantage that the major cloud providers have compliance built in.

-We take data protection and compliance very seriously at HealthChampion.
+Tell us about becoming HIPAA compliant – what safeguards, if any, had to be put in place?We take data protection and compliance very seriously at HealthChampion.
 To receive the HIPAA Seal of Compliance, we brought in a consultant who led us through an exhaustive internal audit.
 We have a full-time security officer and every one of our staff members — from IT to marketing — has gone through extensive HIPAA compliance training.
 Again, the times are in our favour: becoming HIPAA compliant used to be a much more onerous burden.
 The industry has a much better understanding of it today than when it was first introduced ten years ago.

 Ultimately, we consider HIPAA to be only one part of the multi-layered protection your data needs to be truly private and secure.
 We also apply HITRUST protocols and advanced security technology, and our dedicated personnel ensure that your health data is protected every step of the way.